Transatlantic Behavioral Neuroscience Summer School 2023

-This change is driven by the recent explosion of new tools.
-With stunning precision, we can record both the behavior and neural activity of an animal performing various complex tasks.
+This change would not be possible without the racent explosion of new tools.
+With stunning precision we can record both the behavior and neuronal activity of an animal performing various complex tasks.

-Our Transatlantic Behavioural Neuroscience Summer School is designed to embrace and foster these changes and will interweave three themes: concepts, tools and diversity.
+Our second edition of Transatlantic Behavioral Neuroscience Summer School is designed to embrace and foster these changes and will interweave three themes: concepts, tools and diversity.